lolbat/wrongdog/content/posts/DontGetAroundMuch.md

 ---
-title: "Don't get around much anymore"
+title: Don't get around much anymore
 date: 2023-07-15T15:48:33-06:00
-draft: true
+draft: false
-description:
+description: I still want to write but my mental health has been a drag on my ability to write.
 tags:
   - depression
   - writing
   - ADHD
 ---

 It has been a while since I posted anything here and that is almost entirely to do with being in the midst of an extensive bout of depression.
 For the last few weeks I have been quite unable to do anything other than walk the dog and play game after game of [Monster Train](https://www.themonstertrain.com/) and [Dominions 5](https://www.illwinter.com/dom5/).
 I have also read a few novels.